Lecture Circuit

 "Lecture Circuit" is a two-part episode of the American comedy television series The Office.
-They constituted the sixteenth and seventeenth episodes of the fifth season, and the 88th and 89th overall episodes of the series.
+They constituted the sixteenth and seventeenth episodes of the fifth season and the 88th and 89th overall episodes of the series.
 The first episode originally aired on NBC on February 5, 2009, and the second on February 12.

 During both episodes, Michael and Pam visit the various branches of Dunder Mifflin to make business lectures, and in particular visit the Utica branch – where Jim's ex-girlfriend Karen Filippelli is regional manager, and the Nashua branch, where Michael's ex-girlfriend and the love of his life, Holly is an H.R. rep. In both episodes, Jim and Dwight hit a snag as the new heads of the Party Planning Committee when they forget Kelly's birthday.
 In the first episode, Andy develops a crush on a customer, and in the second episode, Angela's unhealthy obsession with her cats is spotlighted when she installs a nanny cam.

 Both episodes were directed by Ken Kwapis and written by Mindy Kaling, who also plays Kelly Kapoor in the show.
 "Lecture Circuit" included guest appearances by screenwriter Dan Goor, comedian Rob Huebel and actress Rashida Jones, who reprises her role of Karen, a regular character from the third season.
 Although the character Holly Flax played a major part in the storyline, actress Amy Ryan did not appear in "Lecture Circuit".
 The episodes received generally positive reviews.
 According to Nielsen Media Research, the first part was watched by 8.4 million viewers and the second part was watched by 8.89 million viewers.

 Plot

 Part one

-Michael Scott (Steve Carell) is asked to visit the Dunder Mifflin branches to lecture about his success in Scranton.
-He and Pam Beesly (Jenna Fischer), who is coming along as his assistant and driver, plan to visit every branch except Nashua because Michael is not ready to face his ex-girlfriend Holly Flax, who works there.
-They first visit the Utica branch, where former Scranton employee Karen Filippelli (Rashida Jones) is now regional manager.
-Pam, who is engaged to Karen's ex-boyfriend Jim Halpert (John Krasinski), fears the encounter will be awkward.
+Michael Scott is asked to visit the Dunder Mifflin branches to lecture about his success in Scranton.
+He and Pam Beesly, who is coming along as his assistant and driver, plan to visit every branch except Nashua because Michael is not ready to face his ex-girlfriend Holly Flax, who works there.
+They first visit the Utica branch, where former Scranton employee Karen Filippelli is now regional manager.
+Pam, who is engaged to Karen's ex-boyfriend Jim Halpert, fears the encounter will be awkward.
 However, she is pleasantly surprised upon learning Karen is now married and pregnant, and the two get along very well – when Pam reveals her and Jim's engagement, Karen even offers genuine congratulations.
 Michael's lecture in Utica proves to be a disaster when he pretends to receive a call saying that his father has died, has Pam throw miniature sized Mounds at the audience, and tries to teach the employees a trick for how to memorize names but ends up insulting everybody.
 Nevertheless, Pam is ecstatic to have found closure with Karen.
 Later, on the road, Michael tells Pam that he never found closure with Holly and, at Pam's suggestion, they decide to blow off the other lectures and drive to Nashua to find Holly.